The 19th (1st Yorkshire North Riding) Regiment

 In 1875, following the marriage in 1863 of Princess Alexandra of the Royal House of Denmark to Edward Prince of Wales, the regiment became The 19th (1st Yorkshire, North Riding — Princess of Wales's Own) Regiment of Foot.

-On 1 July 1881, the regimental name changed to The Princess of Wales's Own (Yorkshire Regiment).
+On 1 July 1881, under the Cardwell reforms, the regimental name changed to The 1st Battalion The Princess of Wales's Own (Yorkshire Regiment).

 In 1902, it became The Yorkshire Regiment (Alexandra, Princess of Wales's Own).

 In 1920 The Yorkshire Regiment (Alexandra, Princess of Wales's Own) became The Green Howards (Alexandra Princess of Wales's Own Yorkshire Regiment).